The Woman Behind Rudi’s Gluten Free Bread (She Lives With Celiac)

 An Interview With Rudi’s Head Of Quality Assurance And How She Helped Rudi’s Introduce Gluten-Free Bread

-Dietitian Jessie recently sat down with Suzie to learn more about Suzie’s job at the bakery, Rudi’s history of gluten free breads, and how the company led the charge in setting protocols for separating allergens and creating nutritious AND delicious gluten-free bread long before the rest
+Registered dietitian Jessie recently sat down with Suzie to learn more about Suzie’s job at the bakery, Rudi’s history of gluten free breads, and how the company led the charge in setting protocols for separating allergens and creating nutritious AND delicious gluten-free bread long before the rest.

 Jessie: “What was your job when you started at Rudi’s nearly 25 years ago?”